Multi-Agent Temporal Logic Planning via Penalty Functions and Block-Coordinate Optimization: Multi-agent STL optimization

 The proof of Proposition \ref{prop:bcgd} follows directly from \cite[Theorem 1]{Tseng2009} tailored to the multi-agent STL setting considered here.
-For fixed $\lambda$, the penalized objective $F_\lambda$ is continuously differentiable, consisting of a block-separable cost and a quadratic penalty function.
-Consequently, the assumptions of~\cite{Tseng2009} are satisfied, and the proposed block-coordinate scheme converges to a stationary point of $F_\lambda$.
-We note that the most computationally demanding part of Alg.~\ref{alg:BCGD} is the computation of the gradient $\nabla R(\bm{u}^k)$, followed by the computation of the block update direction $\bm{d}^k$.
-To enforce the satisfaction of the constraints in \eqref{eq:compact_problem_tight} in the next section we will embed the BCGD algorithm within a penalty method.
+For fixed $\lambda$, the objective $F_\lambda$ consists of a proper, convex, continuous block-separable cost and a smooth quadratic penalty function.
+Consequently, the assumptions of~\cite{Tseng2009} are satisfied, and the proposed BCGD scheme converges to a stationary point of $F_\lambda$.
+The most computationally demanding part of Alg.~\ref{alg:BCGD} is computing the block elements $\nabla R(\bm{u}^k)_j$, followed by the computation of the block update direction $\bm{d}^k$.
+Next, we embed the BCGD algorithm in a penalty framework.